 Cognitive: Memory problems, poor concentration and judgment, increased negative thinking.

-Emotional: Moodiness, short temper, irritability, agitation, complaints of feeling overwhelmed, general unhappiness and isolative behavior.
+Emotional: Moodiness, short temper, irritability, agitation, complaints of feeling

 Physical: Frequent colds, increased physical complaints such as feeling worn out and headaches.